s3p02/create_ssh_mac_and_linux_and_windows/README.md

   <img src="/MAC_LINUX_1_path_2_key.png">
 </kbd>

-Location to your public key is as highlighted above in red.
+Location to your public key is as highlighted above in red, and can be accessed with the following cat command in Step 2.

 # Step 2: Copy Public Key to VM